MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cdockablepaneadapter-class.md

 ### <a name="parameters"></a>Parametri
  [in] *pWnd*
- Un puntatore alla finestra per la scheda di riquadro eseguire il wrapping.
+ Puntatore alla finestra per l'adapter di riquadro eseguire il wrapping.

 ### <a name="return-value"></a>Valore restituito